How to Sell with Merch by Amazon: It’s Time for Sellers to Get the Royal(ty) Treatment

 Once approved, you should receive an email that looks like this…

 Congrats!
 Follow the approval email link to sign in and view your Merch by Amazon dashboard!

 Submitting your First Design – T-Shirt Designer & Publishing Limits

 Disclaimer – The following steps presuppose that you have already created a design using photoshop, Stencil, Canva, or other design software.
 Once you have the correct dimensions and file settings, you are ready to upload your design idea to Amazon.

 On your Merch by Amazon dashboard, click the “Create” tab when you’re ready to upload the designs you’ve created.
 Notice you have options for different types of apparel.

 In the upper-right, you will see a box that reads “Select Products.”
 This is where you will choose which apparel types and for which markets you wish to publish your listing.

 For newcomers to Merch by Amazon, your design submission limit is set to one per day – with a limit of 10 live products at any one time.
 As you get more sales under your belt, Amazon will begin to relax those limits based on a “tier” system.

 “The Merch by Amazon team will be hand-selecting content creators who have sold the same amount of products as the number of the tier they are in.
 For example – to move up from the 10 tier, a content creator will need to sell at least 10 products from those they have created to move up to the 25 tier.
-Admission to these tiers are based not only on sales, but the quality of the products being sold by the content creator as well.
+Admission to these tiers is based not only on sales but the quality of the products being sold by the content creator as well.